Amazon

 Porter's 5 forces is a framework for assessing the competitive forces in an industry.
 The framework identifies 5 forces that shape competition:

-1. Threat of new entrants: The ease with which new firms can enter the market and compete with existing firms.
+1. Threat of new entrants: The ease with which new businesses can enter the market and compete with existing businesses.

 2. Bargaining power of buyers: The ability of buyers (e.g. consumers) to negotiate prices and terms with suppliers.